axe-or/web-stuff-or-something/why_I_dont_like_language_package_managers.md

 Package managers partially solve that, at the expense of making adding dependencies *too easy*, while the convenience is undedeniable, the purpose it serves is nefarious, it's a convenient way to create dependency hell.
-When excessive complexity becomes the easy route, it's natural the majority of engineers will gravitate towards it, it's better to crush the snake's head, and instead of automating the problem, start using less dependencies that are higher quality.
+When excessive complexity becomes the easy route, it's natural that the majority of engineers will gravitate towards it, it's better to crush the snake's head, and instead of automating the problem, start using less dependencies that are higher quality.

 ## Package managers hide the true problem